yogyagit/Extrusion-in-3D-Printer-Images/README.md

 To aid in understanding the types of issues this project addresses, below are examples of images with and without under-extrusion:

 ![Good Print Example](images/good_print.jpg)

 *Good Print Example: An image showing a print without under-extrusion.*

 ![Under Extrusion Example](images/under_extrusion.jpg)

-*Under Extrusion Example: An image clearly showing signs of under extrusion as described.*
+*Under Extrusion Example: An image showing signs of under extrusion as described.*

 ### Evaluation Metric